XOP/css-codeguide/README.md

     }
 ```

-The rule here is to write your code as pure css.
+The rule here is to write your code as plain css.

 ### Nesting

-Avoid to use unnecessary nesting and nesting deeply than 3 levels.
+Avoid using unnecessary nesting and deeper than **3** levels.
 We use nesting only for:

 * Pseudo elements
 * Context classes